towns-protocol/towns/servers/matrix-crypto-login-spec.md

 **public address** -- after recovering the public key from the signature, derive its public address from the recovered key.
 You can use one of the Open Source libraries to do that.
 Compare the message signer's public address with the login username (who is attempting to login).
 It should match.

 **chain ID** -- Server is configured (via its configuration file) to allow login from a list of blockchain networks.
-For exmaple, the production config allows chain ID 1 for the Ethereum mainnet; the test config allows chain ID 4 for the rinkeby test network.
+For example, the production config allows chain ID 1 for the Ethereum mainnet; the test config allows chain ID 4 for the rinkeby test network.

 Server should reject login attempts for a chain ID that is not listed in its configurations.
 This avoids downstream problems for supporting servers (like Application services) that need to resolve contracts on specific blockchain networks.